-Dubai’s Dubai Multi Commodities Centre (DMCC) has crossed a major milestone, surpassing 26,000 companies as it continues to expand its global business ecosystem.
-The latest results also confirm that the technology sector has now become the largest within the free zone, with over 4,000 companies operating in this space.
+Dubai's Dubai Multi Commodities Centre (DMCC) has crossed a landmark milestone, surpassing 26,000 member companies as it continues to expand its global business ecosystem.
+Its 2025 annual results also confirm that technology has now become the free zone's largest sector, with over 4,000 companies operating in this space — overtaking traditional commodities for the first time.

 Technology Sector Leads Growth at DMCC

 The rise of technology companies marks a significant shift inside DMCC.
-With more than 4,000 firms, tech has now overtaken traditional sectors to become the dominant industry within the free zone.
+With more than 4,000 firms, tech has overtaken all other industries to become the dominant sector within the free zone.

-This growth reflects Dubai’s increasing focus on innovation, digital assets, and emerging technologies.
-DMCC’s dedicated centres for crypto, artificial intelligence, and gaming now host over 1,000 companies collectively, showing strong momentum in future-focused industries.
+This growth reflects Dubai's increasing focus on innovation, digital assets, and emerging technologies.
+DMCC's dedicated centres for crypto, artificial intelligence, and gaming now collectively host over 1,000 companies, showing strong momentum in future-focused industries.

 Over 2,300 New Companies Joined in 2025